Academic Master

 Literature Review – Analytical Journal Hamlet

-1. Setting: The setting of the play depicts a set of the fourteenth or fifteenth century in the place of royal place which is located in the city of Elsinore in Denmark.
-There is a tinge of religion in the concept of Hamlet marking the theories of protestant that link the drama to the religious affiliation.
+The play’s setting depicts a set of the fourteenth or fifteenth century in the place of royal place in the city of Elsinore in Denmark.
+There is a tinge of religion in the concept of Hamlet, which marks the theories of Protestants that link the drama to religious affiliation.

-4. The protagonist (Hamlet): The character of Hamlet is a deep mystery.
-It greatly depends on the perception of an individual of how one view and comprehends his character.
-He is shown a loving son but rational individual.
-He is enraged for Claudius but held a soft corner for his mother who was also a part of the murder.
-He is shown to make his friends die but mourned on the death of Ophelia.
+The character of Hamlet is a deep mystery.
+It greatly depends on an individual’s perception of how one views and comprehends his character.
+He is shown as a loving son but a rational individual.
+He is enraged for Claudius but holds a soft corner for his mother who was also a part of the murder.
+He is shown to make his friends die but mourns the death of Ophelia.
 Thus, the character of Hamlet is the junction of contradictions.
 However, strength and brave conduct are the fundamentals of this character.

-The character of Claudius is shown to be as that of an individual who beholds charisma and is witty as well.
-Getting the mother of Hamlet involved in his plan was the evidence of his attributes.
+Claudius’s character is shown to be that of an individual who beholds charisma and is witty.
+Getting the mother of Hamlet involved in his plan was evidence of his attributes.

-Mortality, emotional distress, the attitude of women and political manipulations are the basic themes of this play.
+Mortality, emotional distress, the attitude of women, and political manipulations are the basic themes of this play.
 The theme of mortality focused on the complexity of life and the suffering of death.
-The emotional distress resulted from confusion and sorrow is also the theme of the play.
+The play’s theme is also the emotional distress resulting from confusion and sorrow.
 The political manipulations have been the paper of the plot since the beginning.
-Likewise, the attitude of women in love and quest for power has been depicted with the character of Gertrude and Ophelia.
+Likewise, the attitude of women in love and quest for power is depicted in the characters Gertrude and Ophelia.

 The factors of social and political determinants could be regarded as the basic points of evaluation.
-The accuracy of depiction made with the sequence of events and use of dialogues have instilled life in the play.
-The complexity of each theme is defined with a clear pattern of events and defined attributes of characters that made one belief over the logic of utterings.
-The exact nature of human in response to happening has been depicted in the play with all its clarity.
+The accuracy of the depiction of the sequence of events and the use of dialogues instilled life into the play.
+The complexity of each theme is defined with a clear pattern of events and defined attributes of characters that make one believe the logic of utterings.
+The exact nature of humans in response to happening has been depicted in the play with all its clarity.
 The truth of the meaning of life and the uncertainty of life after death are the core factors that have made the play interesting in a unique way.
 Hence, it can be regarded that the play added value to literature by offering insight into the conduct and responses to identified events.

 SEARCH